Angela is a cat and dog lover who has made special efforts to learn as much as she can about the animals she cares for.

 - Litter box, dust

-Although don't let sneezing go ignored as there might be a more serious issue, such as feline immunodeficiency virus (FIV), feline leukemia virus (FeLV), chlamydia, or Bordetella.
-Although most likely your cat will have other symptoms that may indicate a more serious illness.
-If sneezing is the only issue and it is repetitive, most likely he has an upper respiratory infection and may need antibiotics.
+Although don't let sneezing go ignored as there might be a more severe issue, such as feline immunodeficiency virus (FIV), feline leukemia virus (FeLV), chlamydia, or Bordetella.
+Although most likely, your cat will have other symptoms that may indicate a more severe illness.
+If sneezing is the only issue, and it is repetitive, most likely, he has an upper respiratory infection and may need antibiotics.

 Drooling in a cat is a very healthy reaction to being pleased, much like salivating in a dog when they see food they like.
-This is usually activated when a person rubs their neck, chin, or head.
-Most the time this is nothing to be concerned unless the drooling is excessive.
+Drooling is usually activated when a person rubs their neck, chin, or head.
+Most of the time, this is nothing to be concerned unless the drooling is excessive.

-Although its disconcerting whenever any of your pets choose to stop eating, anorexia in cats is even more serious because of their ineffective livers.
+Although it is disconcerting whenever any of your pets choose to stop eating, anorexia in cats is even more serious because of their ineffective livers.
 Even a few days of not eating can cause liver failure.
-That is why it is important to find out the cause.
+That is why it is crucial to find out the cause.

-Did you change cat foods?
-One common reason is that you changed food.
-Do not assume that your cat will begin eating their food in a few days, because even a few days will affect your cat immensely.
-It is best not to change their food, as cats in general are very finicky eaters.
+- Did you change cat foods?
+One common reason is that you changed their diet.
+Do not assume that your cat will begin eating their food in a few days because even a few days will affect your cat immensely.
+It is best not to change their diet, as cats, in general, are very finicky eaters.

-Are they sick?
-There are illnesses that will cause your cat to stop eating such as FIV and FeLV or something as minor as a toothache or an infection.
+- Are they sick?
+Some illnesses will cause your cat to stop eating, such as FIV and FeLV, or something as minor as a toothache or an infection.
 Regardless of the cause, anytime a cat chooses not to eat, they need to be treated immediately.
-If not treated, they could end up with a much more serious illness such as fatty liver disease that may take their life.
+If not treated, they could end up with a much more severe illness such as fatty liver disease that may take their life.

-Cats in general have mild bad breath that smells like tuna or cat food.
-This is normal.
-When the bad breath gets strong, then there is something else going on such as gum disease.
+Cats, in general, have mild bad breath that smells like tuna or cat food, which is normal.
+When the bad breath gets strong, then there is something else going on, such as gum disease.
 What the odor is similar to may help you discover what could be going on with your cat.

-Neutering refers to the male process and spaying is for females.
-It is actually safe to spay or neuter a cat at any age.
-There have been some cats who are fixed as young as six weeks old but generally most vets choose to wait until they are around six months.
-This is ideal since it is before cats reach puberty and do not have a chance to reproduce yet.
+Neutering refers to the male process, and spaying is for females.
+It is safe to spay or neuter a cat at any age.
+There have been some cats who are fixed as young as six weeks old, but generally, most vets choose to wait until they are around six months, which is ideal since it is before cats reach puberty and do not have a chance to reproduce yet.

 Feline leukemia is a disease that acts much like the human AIDS virus; therefore, it is often called feline AIDS.
 It has two stages: primary viremia and secondary viremia.
-The primary viremia acts much like the HIV virus, because a cat can have it for years without showing any symptoms.
-By the time secondary viremia has developed, the disease has progressed and death will eventually follow due to the large range of symptoms the cat now has.
+The primary viremia acts much like the HIV virus because a cat can have it for years without showing any symptoms.
+By the time secondary viremia has developed, the disease has progressed, and death will eventually follow due to the broad range of symptoms the cat now has.
 This stage is much like when HIV has turned into AIDS.

 Feline leukemia makes them very susceptible to infections.
-Due to the disease, the cat is unable to fight off infections like a healthy cat, which may cause the disease to progress quickly and lead to death.
-This disease is transferred through the bodily secretions such as saliva, urine, feces, etc.
+Due to the disease, the cat is unable to fight off infections like a healthy cat, which may cause the illness to progress quickly and lead to death.
+Cats get this disease through bodily secretions such as saliva, urine, feces, etc.